 - The necessity of the good or service:

-Necessities tend to have inelastic demand because people need them and will continue to buy them even if prices go up.
-For example, demand for food is inelastic because people have to eat regardless of price changes.
+Necessities tend to have inelasticity because people need them and will continue to buy them even if prices go up.
+For example, the need for food is inelastic because people have to eat regardless of price changes.

 - The time frame: